 Spain is a destination that is popular with a wide range of people.
 Some know Spain well, and some are eager to visit for the first time.
 To meet the needs of this diverse group of applicants, we have split up our program into multiple options!

-On the other hand, if you have strong Spanish and experience living abroad and teaching, and don’t need an in-depth orientation, you should consider Teach in Spain Basics, which has a shorter orientation and lower program fee.
+On the other hand, if you have strong Spanish skills and experience living abroad and teaching, and don’t need an in-depth orientation, you should consider Teach in Spain Basics, which has a shorter orientation and lower program fee.

-If you’d like to add Spanish language study to that experience, we built the Teach in Spain Immersion program with you in mind.
+If you’d like to add Spanish language study to your experience, we built the Teach in Spain Immersion program with you in mind.
 It’s the same original package with some added features: two or four weeks of intensive language classes and homestay living between when you arrive and when you start teaching, to strengthen your Spanish skills.